Outstaff vs Outsource: What is the Difference Between These Models?

 At ProCoders, we usually ask our clients to think hard about the kind of outstaff projects needed.
 Will you truly have enough work to keep one or more people occupied full-time, year-round?
 Do you have the capacity to bring that person in as a “vendor worker” or “contract worker” within your company?
 Do you want access to this worker as a manager, working with them and controlling their workflow daily as if they were a member of your ongoing IT staff?
 Then the outstaffing model might be for you.

 Outsourcing will be the right option if you have occasional bursts of IT needs, whether to build a new app or shepherd the company through major software outsourcing and outstaffing transitions.
+Unlike in-house teams, outsourcing can create a divide between the internal team and the external team involved in the project, but it can also offer operational cost savings and reduced responsibilities, such as employee onboarding and retention.

 Outsourcing and Outstaffing

-Outsourcing Example:
+Outsourcing Example

 We at ProCoders have our own service that can fit your business requirements that’s close to outsourcing: discovery phase + dedicated development team.